 There is a very short timeframe for submitting an appeal.
-Appellants have only three working days from the date they received the HO letter refusing or discontinuing asylum support (or five working days from the date the letter was posted) in which to fax, email or post their appeal documents to the Tribunal.
-Failure to meet this deadline may result in the appeal being considered invalid.
+Appellants have only three working days from the date they received the HO letter refusing or discontinuing asylum support (or five working days from the date the letter was posted) in which to email their appeal documents to the Tribunal.7 Failure to meet this deadline may result in the appeal being considered invalid.

 However, it is possible to submit an out-of-time appeal under certain circumstances.
 The Tribunal will allow out-of-time appeals to proceed if it is in the interests of justice, and very often accepts out of time appeals.
 Reasons accepted by the Tribunal include:- HO decision letter received late, advice needed to complete the form, health problems making it difficult to meet the deadline and not receiving a copy of the appeal notice in time.
 If the appeal is late, the reasons should be explained in the Notice of Appeal.
-If there is a clear explanation and the delay is less than a week, the Tribunal will normally extend the deadline.
+If there is a clear explanation the Tribunal will normally accept the late appeal.